ryanthtra/prototypes/ang_services_creation/README.md

 # Angular - Services Creation

-Building from the services Intro prototype this prototype will give you the opportunity to create your own services using Factories, Services and Pro
+Building from the services Intro prototype this prototype will give you the opportunity to create your own service using Provider

 - Presentation(s)
     - AngularJS - Services Creation